Trinity Episcopal Church (Staunton, Virginia): Building

-The Windows
+Windows

 One of the great artistic treasures in historic Staunton is the magnificent array of stained-glass windows in Trinity Church.
 Five distinct styles of glass can be discerned.
 The oldest windows in the church, which date from the 1850s, consist of non-figurative glass cut into diamond-shaped pieces.
 The colors alternate between a translucent white and a pale sepia.
 The borders, on the other hand, consist of brilliant clear glass in deep colors --- sapphire blue, emerald green, topaz yellow---overlaid with a painted black scroll pattern and joined by clear red panes with painted rosette designs in the corners.
 Five of these windows survive in sitù.
 They include the rose-shaped window in the tower, which is not visible inside, and two windows below on each side of the entrance, which is in the lower part of the tower.

 The second period of American church glass decoration in Trinity Church exemplifies the Arts and Crafts Movement, which was a significant, purely American contribution to the glassmaking industry.
 Around 1825, American glass companies, most notably that in Sandwich, Massachusetts, developed an economical mechanized method of pressing molten glass with a metal plumber to form faceted “jewels,” flowers, and other shapes.
 Although probably more often associated with tableware, pressed glass was also incorporated into church windows.
 The geometric designs, often based on colorful Bohemian patterns, were characterized by bright colors and faceted glass jewels.
 The Passion Window and the Trinity Window (c.1872-80), located on the west side of the church, and the Narcissus Window (c.1887) in the east aisle represent examples of Arts and Crafts Glass.

 The third type of American glass in Trinity Church shows Christian symbols set against colored glass backgrounds.
 The Geometrical Window in the west aisle, the only surviving window designed by the prestigious New York firm of Sharp and Steele, exemplifies this period of stained glass decoration.
 This tall lancet window, which dates from the mid-1870s, features eight circular medallions set against red fields with deep blue borders.
 Several techniques were used to apply the paint, including positive and negative stencils and hand-painted lines. when the chancel was first enlarged, at least seven Sharp and Steele windows filled the chancel.
 They are evident in vintage photographs.